huggingface/Google-Cloud-Containers/examples/google-cloud-tpu-vm/text-classification/README.md

 # Train BERT for emotion classification using Hugging Face PyTorch TPU DLC on Google Cloud TPU(v5e)

-This example demonstrates how to train a emotion classification model using Hugging Face's DLCs on Google Cloud TPU(v5e).
+This example demonstrates how to train a emotion classification model using Hugging Face's DLCs on Google Cloud single-host TPU(v5e) VM.
 We use the [transformers](https://huggingface.co/docs/transformers/) library to fine-tune a pre-trained BERT model for emotion classification.
 The dataset used for this example is the [dair-ai/emotion ](https://huggingface.co/datasets/dair-ai/emotion) dataset from Hugging Face's [datasets](https://huggingface.co/docs/datasets/en/index) library.